Arduino-CI/arduino_ci/REFERENCE.md

 ### `EXPECT_EXAMPLES` environment variable

 If set, testing will fail if no example sketches are detected.
 This is to avoid communicating a passing status in cases where a commit may have accidentally moved or deleted the examples.

+### `SKIP_LIBRARY_PROPERTIES` environment variable

+If set, testing will skip validating `library.properties` entries.
+This is to work around any possible bugs in `arduino_ci`'s interpretation of what is "correct".

 ## Indirectly Overriding Build Behavior (medium term use), and Advanced Options